oniietzschan/bump-3dpd/README.md

 bump.responses.bounce
 ```

-These are the functions bump uses to resolve collisions by default.
+These are the functions bump-3dpd uses to resolve collisions by default.
 You can use these functions' source as a base to build your own response function, if you feel adventurous.

 ```lua
 world:addResponse(name, response)